-the judges were marked in a particular colour in charts presented to the Venice Commission delegation as if they were a group in Parliament.59
+the judges were marked in a particular colour in charts presented to the Venice Commission delegation as if they were a group in Parliament.60

 The three judges in the 5-person panel that adjudicated the Murawko case were Julia Przyłębska, Grzegorz Jędrejek and Zbigniew Jędrzejewski - all three elected to the Tribunal during the current (8th) term of the parliament, by members of parliament from the ruling party (PiS).
-Under normal circumstances, this fact would be irrelevant, but in the present situation, there are strong reasons to consider that the Murawko case was judged by three judges of a "particular colour" (as opposed to impartial judges), in addition to two non-judges.
+Under normal circumstances, this fact would be irrelevant, but in the present situation in Poland, there are strong reasons to consider that the Murawko case was judged by three judges of a "particular colour" (as opposed to impartial judges), in addition to being judged by two non-judges.